 Therefore, the very first step to data-driven sales is making sure that all departments are on board with it and fully understand the benefits of this approach.
 Convincing sales, marketing, IT, finances, and other teams to communicate better and switch to a new strategy simultaneously may sound easy on paper, but it is way more challenging in real life.

 Very often, certain team members (and especially the management) are not fully ready to accept the change.
 For them, it is always easier to keep the processes the way they were before than to learn something new from scratch.
-However, even if a certain strategy worked well for you in 2018, it will not necessarily be effective in 2022.
+However, even if a certain strategy worked well for your team a few years ago, it will not necessarily be effective today.
 The change to sales data is inevitable, and the earlier your team accepts it, the better it will be for your business.

 Once you’ve managed to convince your team members about the value of data-driven sales, the next step will be to coordinate your actions: